 Port Queue Icore Description

 0 0 0 Map queue 0 from port 0 to lcore 0.

 0 1 2 Map queue 1 from port 0 to lcore 2.

 1 0 1 Map queue 0 from port 1 to lcore 1.

-1 1 3 Map queue 1 from port 1 to Icore 3.
+1 1 3 Map queue 1 from port 1 to lcore 3.

-- The -rule_ipv4 option specifies the reading of IPv4 rules sets from the ./ rule_ipv4.db file. - The -rule ipv6 option specifies the reading of IPv6 rules sets from the ./ rule ipv6.db file. - The -scalar option specifies the performing of rule lookup with a scalar function.
+- The -rule ipv4 option specifies the reading of IPv4 rules sets from the ./ rule ipv4.db file. - The -rule ipv6 option specifies the reading of IPv6 rules sets from the ./ rule ipv6.db file. - The -scalar option specifies the performing of rule lookup with a scalar function.

 The following sections provide some explanation of the sample application code.
-The aspects of port, device and CPU configuration are similar to those of the L3 Forwarding Sample Application.
+The aspects of port, device and CPU configuration are similar to those of the L3 forwarding application (see Chapter 10, "L3 Forwarding Sample Application" for more information).
 The following sections describe aspects that are specific to L3 forwarding with access control.

-19.4.1 Parse Rules from File
+17.4.1 Parse Rules from File